Tag: Engineering

 Laminar to Turbulent Transition in Cigarette Smoke

-In a previous post I introduced the concept of skin-friction and pressure drag, and discussed the contradicting aerodynamic conditions to minimise either of the two types of drag.
+In another post I introduced the concept of skin-friction and pressure drag, and discussed the contradicting aerodynamic conditions to minimise either of the two types of drag.
 Overall the minimum resistance of slender shapes (such as aerofoils) to a fluid is attained with an attached laminar boundary layer over the entire surface.
 However, at some point from the leading edge the boundary layer will naturally transition to turbulent flow (see example of cigarette smoke), and any curvature in the shape will induce an adverse pressure gradient that can cause boundary layer separation.
 Consequently, laminar flow is generally restricted to a small percentage of the wing around the leading edge.
 For aircraft wings considerable research has been conducted to come up with mechanisms that maintain laminar flow over large parts of the wings and therefore reduce drag, fuel consumption and increase flying speeds.

 One of the the first aircraft to attempt to take advantage of laminar flow was the WW II fighter P-51 Mustang.
 During the War the Americans and British developed a very slender aerofoil shape, now known as NACA 45-100, with the point of maximum thickness about half-way along the camber line in order to reduce the effects of the adverse pressure gradient.
 With the maximum camber in the middle it was thus possible to maintain a larger percentage of laminar flow over the wing.
 In 1938 wind-tunnel tests on the aerofoil recorded a drag coefficient of .003 which was about half of the lowest ever recorded for an aerofoil of similar thickness [1].
 On the aircraft however the results of the controlled laboratory tests were never achieved.
 Laminar flow is a sensitive phenomenon and the slightest roughness of the aerofoil surface roduced by splattered insects, protruding rivets or imperfections in machining will cause premature transition to turbulent flow before the design condition.
 Furthermore, the air passing through the propeller produces a highly turbulent slipstream which is exacerbated by the vibration of the entire fuselage.